pheynix/blog_python/README.md

 # blog_python
-a blog power by python
+a blog powered by python